ampify-io/duda-docs/docs/customized_sites.md

 ### HTML and CSS Customization

-A site's HTML or CSS can be manually edited via the Editor's Developer Mode, or via each individual widget's 'Edit HTML/CSS' option.
+A site's HTML or CSS can be manually edited via the editor's Developer Mode, or via each individual widget's 'Edit HTML/CSS' option.
 Ampify will try to create the AMP version based of the customized code.
-Most times it will manage to digest the changes and create the Identical AMP version.
-Many times, however, discrepencies might surface.
-These can heppen in cases where the changes are more significant or when the changes contradict the defult AMP creation logic.
+Most times it will manage to digest the changes and create an identical AMP version.
+Many times, however, discrepencies may surface.
+These can happen in cases where the changes are significant or when the changes contradict the defult AMP creation logic.

    <img className="shadow" width='400px' src={useBaseUrl('devwindow.png')} /> <img className="shadow" width='100%' src={useBaseUrl('devmode.png')} />

-When ampifying a cusomized page, **Ampify can't tell if changes were made to the page's HTML/CSS**, hence the page will be ampified normally.
-It is important that a proper review of the page's desgin would take place prior to approving it.
-The review should be more particular for the page's componenets which were manually customized.
+When ampifying a cusomized page, **Ampify can't tell if changes were made to the page HTML/CSS**, hence the page will be ampified normally.
+It is important that a proper review of the page desgin would take place prior to approving it in the Ampify dashboard.
+The review should be more particular for the componenets which were manually customized.

 ### JS Customization
-AMP doesn't support Java Scripts in the same way HTML does.
+AMP doesn't support Java Script in the same way HTML does.
 When scripts are manually edited or entered into a webpage, they **will not work in the AMP version**.
-When ampifying a cusomized page, **Ampify can't tell if custom scripts were created**, hence the page will be ampified normally.
-Particular review is required on the expected scripted behhaivior prior to approving the AMP page to go live.
+When ampifying a customized page, **Ampify can't tell if custom scripts were embedded**, hence the page will be ampified normally.
+Particular review of the expected scripted behhaivior is required prior to approving the AMP page in the Ampify dashboard.

 ### Custom HTML Widget
 <img className="" width='50px' src={useBaseUrl('customhtmlwidget.png')} />